Natural value. What is a natural number? History, scope, properties

 We read from left to right,

-• add the name of the class, we get "four hundred eighty-nine thousand";
+• add the name of the class, we get “four hundred eighty nine thousand”;

-• as a result we have 489 002 - four hundred and eighty-nine thousand two.
+• in the end we have 489 002 - “four hundred eighty-nine thousand two.”

 Let's start reading the number 10 000 501 .

-• On the left in the class of millions we see the number 10 , we read "ten";
+• On the left in the class of millions we see the number 10 , read “ten”;

 • add the name of the class, we have “ten million”;

-• thus, 10 000 501 ten million five hundred and one.
+• Thus, 10 000 501 - ten million five hundred one.

 The digits of a natural number, the value of the digit.